deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Apply Filters for Tissue Segmentation

+Next, we will determine a set of filters that can be utilized for effective tissue segmentation with our dataset.
+We will mask out non-tissue by setting non-tissue pixels to 0 for their red, green, and blue channels.
+For our particular dataset, our mask will AND together a green channel mask, a grays mask, a red pen mask, a green pen mask, and a blue pen mask.
+Following this, we will mask out small objects from the images.

+To filter our 1/32x 500 `png` image training set and generate 4,500 `png` filter preview images and 4,500 `jpg` thumbnails takes about 23m30s on my MacBook Pro.
+Filtering the 500 image training set without saving files takes approximately 6 minutes.

 ### Filters

-Now, let's take a look at several ways that our images can be filtered.
+Let's take a look at several ways that our images can be filtered.
 Filters are represented by functions in the `wsi/filter.py` file and have `filter_` prepended to the function names.